MatthewPierce-ITC/ExhibitMarkerDocs/pages/stamping/stamp_design_edit_template.markdown

 > ![Screen Grab - Stamp Design Tab](../../assets/stamp_design_assets/editStampDesign_08_editTextElement.gif)

 The ExhibitID element is a placeholder.
 ExhibitMarker&trade; dynamically updates its content each time a new document is selected for stamping with the [Exhibit ID](../id_editing/id_editing.markdown) of the document.
-We suggeste that you enter a value that represents the longest ID in your document population, then modify the Font Size of the element to achieve the desired look of the stamp.
+We suggest that you enter a value that represents the longest ID in your document population, then modify the Font Size of the element to achieve the desired look of the stamp.

 > ![Screen Grab - Stamp Design Tab](../../assets/stamp_design_assets/editStampDesign_10_editExhibitIDPlaceholder.png)